codewithmichael/geniejs/README.md

-In order to facilitate external communications, as well as filter and translate incomming and outgoing messages, Genie based modules optionally provide an event mapper, `Genie.Duct, which ties two Vent objects together.
+In order to facilitate external communications, as well as filter and translate incomming and outgoing messages, Genie based modules optionally provide an event mapper, `Genie.Duct`, which ties two Vent objects together.

 Event messages from a remote Vent -- the Marionette.Application.vent object by default -- can be mapped to trigger events on the module's local Vent, and